art-media-platform/amp-sdk-go/README.md

 # art.media.platform

-_- a turn-key UXR solution for creating high-fidelity, multi-platform 3D experiences -_
+_A turn-key UX and media deployment solution for offering secure, high-fidelity, 3D experiential apps._

-_art.media.platform_ ("amp") is an SDK for building multi-platform 3D and media-centric apps with pluggable infrastructure where artists and creators control and secure environments.
+**_art.media.platform_** ("amp") is an SDK for building multi-platform 3D and media-centric apps with pluggable infrastructure where artists and creators control and secure environments.
 The amp client exists as a [Unity](https://unreal.com) and [Unreal](https://unreal.com) app driven by an embedded [Golang](https://golang.org) dynamic runtime library (output by this repo).

 This means amp is a "turn-key" 3D-based user interface solution allowing you rapidly publish a native app on Windows, Mac, Linux, Android, iOS, and most XR headsets while also delivering the benefits of embedded and "headless" Go runtime instances with a footprint in single digit megabytes while also running native on SoC metal has been very encouraging.